marinrusu1997/thermopylae/packages/core.authentication/README.md

 </a>
 </p>

-> Implementations of repositories required by Authentication Library.
+> Implementation of repositories required by Authentication Library.

 ## Install